CKilavuz/Rimot/README.md

 	* Run one of the GitHub Actions workflows, then copy the ZIP contents to the site's content folder.
 	* Build from source as described above and `rsync`/`robocopy` the output files to the server directory.
 	* Build from source and deploy to IIS (e.g. `dotnet publish /p:PublishProfile=MyProfile`)
-* For Linux, you'll need to restart the Remotely service in systemd after overwriting the files.
+* For Linux, you'll need to restart the Rimot service in systemd after overwriting the files.
 * For Windows, you'll need to shut down the site's Application Pool in IIS before copying the files.
 	* Windows won't let you overwrite files that are in use.
 * The only things that shouldn't be overwritten are the database DB file (if using SQLite) and the `appsettings.Production.json`.
 These files should never exist in the publish output.